Home Blog 6 cost-saving inventory control techniques to optimise your stock management

 What is stock optimisation?

 Stock optimisation aims to have the right products in the right place at the right time as efficiently and cost-effectively as possible.
-Stock optimisation (also known as inventory optimisation) is key to ensuring inventory control techniques can be carried out effectively.
-It’s the art of achieving stock availability while reducing inventory costs and minimising the risk of excess items.
-This is done by forecasting demand and managing supply variables while adjusting stock rules and inventory parameters dynamically.
+Stock optimisation (also known as inventory optimisation) is key to ensuring that inventory control techniques are effective.
+It’s the art of ensuring stock availability while reducing inventory costs and minimising the risk of excess items.
+This is achieved by forecasting demand and managing supply variables while continually adjusting stock rules and inventory parameters.

 Six inventory control techniques to optimise stock levels